Kitware/nrtk/docs/explanations/operational_risk_modules/defocus.rst

 details at the target distance.
 This makes it a distinct degradation mode that should be tested separately.

-NRTK's DefocusOTFPerturber models optical defocus using the Optical Transfer Function (OTF) to simulate the characteristic blur pattern of an out-of-focus optical system.
+NRTK's DefocusPerturber models optical defocus using the Optical Transfer Function (OTF) to simulate the characteristic blur pattern of an out-of-focus optical system.
 This provides a physics-based approach to testing model sensitivity to focus errors during robustness screening.